Maria Almas-Dietrich

-Maria Almas-Dietrich, nee Dietrich (born 27 June 1892 in Munich; died 11 November 1971 in Dachau) was one of Hitler's most important art suppliers for his planned FührerMuseum in Linz.
+Maria Almas-Dietrich, nee Dietrich (born 27 June 1892 in Munich; died 11 November 1971 in Dachau) was one of Hitler's most important art suppliers for his planned Führermuseum which was to be built in Hitler's hometown of Linz, Austria.

 Life

-The daughter of a butcher in Munich's Westend, Maria Dietrich became a force in the French art market thanks to her connection to Hitler.
+The daughter of a butcher from Munich's West end, Maria Dietrich became a force in the French art market thanks to her connection to German Führer Adolf Hitler.
 In 1920 she gave birth to an illegitimate child.
 In 1921 she married Ali Almàs, a Turkish journalist of Jewish origin born in Izmir on 1 May 1883, who also wrote under the name “Diamant”.

-Dietrich owned Galerie Almas in Munich located in Munich's Ottostrasse 9 next to the Swiss and American embassies, which dealt in antiques and paintings from the 15th to 19th centuries.
+Dietrich owned Galerie Almas in Munich located on Ottostrasse 9 next to the Swiss and American embassies, the gallery mainly dealt in antiques and paintings from the 15th to 19th centuries.
 She divorced Almas in 1937, but kept the name for the gallery.

-On 15 January 1940 she was naturalized in the German Reich after swearing she was not Jewish.
+On 15 January 1940 she became a naturalized citizen of the German Reich after swearing that she was not of Jewish ancestry.

 Art dealer for Hitler

-Dietrich got close to Adolf Hitler through his photographer Heinrich Hoffmann, and Hitler authorized her to purchase artworks for him without asking permission first.
-Between 1936 and 1944 Dietrich acquired more than one thousand artworks for Hitler and his Führermuseum, making her one of the most important dealers in the Third Reich.
-Much of the art she acquired had been looted from Jews.
+Dietrich was introduced to Adolf Hitler through his photographer Heinrich Hoffmann, and Hitler eventually authorized her to purchase works of art for him without asking permission first.
+Between 1936 and 1944 Dietrich acquired more than one thousand pieces of art for Hitler and his planned Führermuseum, making her one of the most important dealers in Nazi Germany.
+Much of the art she acquired had been stolen from the private collections of displaced, deported or executed Jewish citizens.

 Arrest and interrogation

 In autumn 1945 Almas-Dietrich was arrested and interrogated by the OSS Art Looting Intelligence Unit (ALIU).
 A special interrogation report about her was drafted.
 However, it was not published.
 She was mentioned 22 times in the ALIU Final Report on Nazi-looting of art which noted "Dietrich, Frau Maria Almas.
 Munich, Gustav Freytagstr 5.
 Art dealer; personal friend of Hitler, and for a time his principal buyer of works of art.
 One of the most important purchasing agents for Linz.
 Was under house arrest at Grafing, Bavaria, autumn 1945."

 The Allies suspected that Almas-Dietrich '"like many other dealers" had stashed away quantities of Nazi-looted art.
-Monuments Man S. Lane Faison recommended that her licence be suspended.
+"Monuments Man" S. Lane Faison recommended that her licence be suspended.